Torso (1973 film): Plot

-After Università per Stranieri di Perugia art professor Franz's lecture on Perugino's painting of St Sebastian, student Jane approaches him to discuss the painting.
-Another student, Stefano, joins in to get closer to Jane's nearby friend Dani, for whom he has an unrequited love.
-Franz leaves, and Dani rejects Stefano's advances and rejoins Jane and their friends, including Carol and couple Katia and Ursula.
-That night, a peeping tom strangles Carol's friend Flo with a red-and-black scarf after slashing Flo's lover's throat.
+After Università per Stranieri di Perugia art professor Franz's lecture on Perugino's painting of Saint Sebastian, Jane approaches him for further discussion, accompanied by her friend Dani.
+Another student, Stefano, who has unrequited feelings for Dani, joins in.
+Franz leaves, and Dani rejects Stefano's offer to drive her home and rejoins Jane and their friends Carol, Katia, and Ursula.
+That night, a masked peeping tom strangles Carol's friend Flo with a black-and-red patterned scarf after killing Flo's lover.

-The next day, Carol sees young doctor Roberto buying a red-and-black scarf from a lecherous street vendor.
-Carol meets Dani and is distraught to learn of the murders.
+The next day, Carol sees young doctor Roberto buying a black-and-red scarf from a street vendor.
+Carol meets with Dani and is distraught to learn of the murders.
 Jane and Franz agree to attend a concert together.
 Jane witnesses Dani's wealthy uncle trying to end a secret romantic affair with Carol.
 That night, Stefano pays for a prostitute, whom he assaults for implying that he is homosexual or impotent.
 Carol attends a party with two men, Peter and George, who are infuriated when she rejects their sexual advances and leaves.
 Carol wanders through a nearby swamp, where she is murdered by Flo's killer.

-Police inform the students about the killer's scarves and implore them to report any information.
-The killer telephones Dani and threatens to murder her if she reports who she saw with a red-and-black scarf.
-After escaping another encounter with Stefano, who grabs and kisses Dani against her will, she remembers that Stefano wore a red-and-black scarf the day after Flo's murder.
-Dani's uncle suggests that she spend time away at her family's villa in Tagliacozzo.
-Dani invites Jane, Katia, and Ursula to accompany her there.
+Police inform the students of the killer's scarves and implore them to report any information.
+The killer telephones Dani and threatens to kill her if she reports who she saw with a black-on-red scarf.
+After escaping another encounter with Stefano, who grabs and kisses Dani against her will, she remembers that Stefano wore a black-and-red scarf the day after Flo's murder.
+Dani's uncle suggests that she spend time away at the family villa in Tagliacozzo.
+Dani invites Jane, Katia, and Ursula to accompany her.
 The killer runs over the street vendor for blackmailing him.

 Dani encounters Roberto on the train to Tagliacozzo.
-After learning that Stefano left his apartment without explanation, Jane drives to Tagliacozzo and leaves her car to be washed overnight at a service station.
+After learning that Stefano left his apartment without explanation, Jane drives to Tagliacozzo and leaves her car to be washed overnight at a service station before joining the group at the villa.
+Dani realizes that the pattern on Stefano's scarf did not match the one shown by the police, but she insists that she saw someone wearing a matching scarf.
 The killer spies on Katia and Ursula having sex at the villa.
 Upon discovering that a local peeping tom is also spying on them, the killer murders him.
-The next day, Stefano spies on the women at the villa from afar.
-When Jane sprains her ankle, doctor Roberto is summoned and gives her a sedative to help her sleep.
-After he leaves, Dani responds to a knock on the door, and Stefano's corpse falls to the floor in front of her, revealing the killer, who then murders Dani, Katia, and Ursula.
+The next day, Stefano watches the women at the villa from afar.
+When Jane sprains her ankle, Roberto is summoned and gives her a sedative to help her sleep.
+After Roberto leaves, Dani responds to a knock on the door, and Stefano's corpse falls to the floor in front of her, revealing the killer, who then murders Dani, Katia, and Ursula.